 - Install the Microsoft Authenticator app on your mobile device.

-- Set it up with your Managed Service Account (MSA) and/or Azure Active Directory (Azure AD) account
+- Set it up with your Microsoft Account and/or Azure Active Directory (Azure AD) account

 Note: Upgrade your default way of authenticating from using password to the Microsoft Authenticator app by clicking the “Use the Microsoft Authenticator app instead” on the login page.